New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sour cherries can reduce chronic inflammation, especially in those who suffer from debilitating pain in joints and arthritis.
-According to scientists from the Oregon University of Health and Science (USA), acid cherries contain more anti-inflammatory substances than any other product.
+Tart cherries may reduce chronic inflammation, especially in those suffering from debilitating joint pain and arthritis.
+According to scientists from Oregon Health & Science University (USA), tart cherries contain more anti-inflammatory substances than any other food.

-Twenty women aged 40 to 70 years with inflammatory osteoarthritis who were given juice from an acid cherry twice a day for three weeks were involved in the study.
-At the end of the experiment, it was found that this therapy led to a significant reduction in the number of important inflammatory markers.
-The most beneficial effect was seen in women who at the beginning of the study recorded the maximum level of inflammation.
+The study involved twenty women aged 40 to 70 with inflammatory osteoarthritis who were given tart cherry juice twice daily for three weeks.
+At the end of the experiment, it was found that the therapy led to a significant reduction in important inflammatory markers.
+The most beneficial effect was seen in women who had the highest levels of inflammation at the start of the study.

-The composition of the cherry includes antioxidant components of anthocyanins, which provide the berries with a bright red color.
-It has been proven that anthocyanins possess a high antioxidant capacity and reduce inflammation almost as effectively as some well-known painkillers.
+Cherries contain antioxidant compounds called anthocyanins, which give the berries their vibrant red color.
+Anthocyanins have been shown to have high antioxidant capacity and reduce inflammation almost as effectively as some well-known painkillers.

-Previous work carried out by experts from Baylor Research Institute (USA) showed that a daily dose of acidic cherry (in the form of a cherry extract) helps to reduce osteoarthritic pain by more than 20% in most men and women.
+Previous studies conducted by specialists at the Baylor Research Institute (USA) have shown that a daily dose of tart cherries (in the form of cherry extract) helps reduce osteoarthritis pain by more than 20% in most men and women.
 In addition, the same substances relieve athletes from muscle and joint pain.

 Osteoarthritis is the most common form of arthritis.
-Athletes are often at greater risk of developing this ailment, as excessive stress on the joints causes destruction of the cartilage, which leads to pain and damage.
+Athletes are often at greater risk of developing this condition because the extra stress on the joints causes cartilage to break down, leading to pain and damage.

-The results of the study were presented at the conference of the American College of Sports Medicine.
+The results of the study were presented at a conference of the American College of Sports Medicine.